 Our Indian project leaders have many years of experience working directly with Swedish clients.
 If you work directly with them you will benefit from the following:

 - You will avoid an additional middle man.

 - It will be cost-effective.

 If you’re curious about who our Swedish and Indian projects leaders are, contact us to set up a meeting with a project leader.

-Q: Do you work with non-technical clients as well or only clients who have their own developers in-house?
+Q: Do you work with non-technical clients or only clients who have in-house developers?